dzonimn/HoJDiscordBot/README.md

 I'm not actually sure what are the intended features of the bot, so any functions already defined within are just examples.

 The documentation can be found at https://posts.xh4h.com/Discord.jl/dev.
+The documentation contains a lot of information that could be helpful to do what we need.

 ## General notes
 - Obtain the API key for the Discord Bot.
 More information at https://discordpy.readthedocs.io/en/latest/discord.html.
 The bot must receive authorization by the server creator to be able to be in it and listen.